johnny13/RepRasp/README.md

 You will need to enable octoprint's cross-origin-resouce-sharing **CORS** API option [octoprint content-type](http://docs.octoprint.org/en/master/api/general.html#content-type) on OctoPrint if you are developing on a machine other than the local raspberry the octoprint server is running on.

+    grunt connect:server    // run a simple web server. servers content from /www/

+these commands requires **npm install --dev** and should not be run on the raspberry if it can be avoided (slow)

-    grunt dev // live reload. edit sass and jade and have fun grunt server // run a simple web server. servers content from /www grunt reset // resets repo and rebuilds everything
+    grunt reset             // resets repo and rebuilds everything grunt dev               // live reload. edit sass and jade and have fun